Antiandrogens: How to Identify and Avoid Testosterone Lowering Compounds

 With tens of millions of different man-made chemicals in production, it’s impossible to identify all of the antiandrogens.
 While many of the chemicals are likely very safe, there will still always be the ones that are antiandrogens and thus lower testosterone and DHT levels and activity.
 It would be easy to blame the manufacturers, but fact is that these chemicals are also incredibly useful and working to stop their production would be a fight against the impossible.
 You as a consumer have the ability to largely choose what you consume and what you’re exposed to…

-…Small things like switching to metal drinking bottle, getting rid of air fresheners, eating less processed foods, and switching to natural personal care items will greatly reduce your exposure to antiandrogenic compounds with barely any work needed on your part.
+…Small things like switching to metal drinking bottle (affiliate link), getting rid of air fresheners, eating less processed foods, and switching to natural personal care items will greatly reduce your exposure to antiandrogenic compounds with barely any work needed on your part.

 Latest posts by Ali Kuoppala (see all)